-- 18. Extensive evidence supports this understanding of the purpose and effect of the Net Worth Sweep, and much of it is detailed in this Complaint.
-But perhaps the most striking evidence relates to a meeting that occurred on August 9, 2012, between senior Treasury officials, including Under Secretary Mary Miller, and Fannie's executive management team.
-At the August 9 meeting, Treasury was given very specific information about Fannie's deferred tax assets: Fannie CFO Susan McFarland testified in a deposition in the CFC case that she told Under Secretary Miller that release of the valuation allowance on her company's deferred tax assets likely would happen in mid-2013 and that it likely would generate profits in the range of \$50 billion-a prediction that proved remarkably accurate.
-It thus is no surprise that Ms. McFarland also testified that she did not think that Fannie was in a death spiral when the Net Worth Sweep was announced in mid-August 2012. - 19.
-The Agencies knew in advance of Treasury's August 9 meeting with Fannie that the company was likely entering a period of "golden years" of earnings.
+- 17. There is a wealth of evidence that supports this conclusion, and much of it is detailed below.
+But the most striking evidence relates to a meeting that occurred on August 9, 2012, between senior Treasury officials, including Under Secretary Mary Miller, and Fannie's executive management team.
+The Agencies knew in advance of that meeting that the company was likely entering a period of "golden years" of earnings.
 Indeed, in July 2012 the minutes of a Fannie executive management meeting during which that precise sentiment was expressed were circulated broadly within FHFA, including to Acting Director Edward DeMarco.
-Projections attached to those minutes showed that Fannie expected that its dividend payments to Treasury would exceed its draws under the PSPAs by 2020 and, more important for the "death spiral" narrative, that over \$115 billion of Treasury's commitment would remain after 2022.
-Fannie management shared similar projections with Treasury in advance of the August 9 meeting described above. - 20.
-Fannie's July 2012 projections did not account for reversal of the Company's massive deferred tax assets valuation allowance.
-As Ms. McFarland predicted, that item alone would add over \$50 billion dollars to Fannie's balance sheet.
+Projections attached to those minutes showed that Fannie expected that its dividend payments to Treasury would exceed its draws under the PSPAs by 2020 and, more importantly for the "death spiral" narrative, that over \$115 billion of Treasury's commitment would remain after 2022. - 18.
+Fannie's projections did not account for reversal of the Company's massive deferred tax assets valuation allowance.
+That item alone would add over \$50 billion dollars to Fannie's balance sheet.
 Treasury was keenly aware of this impending addition to earnings.
 Indeed, by late May 2012 Treasury was discussing with its consultant the topic of returning the deferred tax asset to Fannie's and Freddie's balance sheets, and a key item on Treasury's agenda for the August 9 meeting was how quickly Fannie forecasted releasing its reserves.
+At the